 - Your customer places an order with you.

-- You realize you need to purchase finished goods to fulfill the order.
+- You realize you need to purchase finished goods or inventory to fulfill the order.

 - You get an estimate for the goods from your supplier and confirm you don’t have the cash to cover your expense.